Elizabeth Fetterolf

 Hi, I'm Elizabeth!

-I'm a writer and researcher exploring how technology is changing care work, and how our deepening crisis of care is in turn shaping the way that these technologies are made, used, and marketed.
+I'm a PhD student in Communication at Stanford, supervised by Angèle Christin.
+I am interested broadly in how technology is affecting care work, and how discourses around the "crisis of care" are in turn shaping the way that these technologies are made, used, and marketed.

-I received my MSc in Sociology from the University of Oxford in 2021, where I was supervised by Professor Ekaterina Hertog.
-Currently, I serve as the research assistant for the Social Media Collective at Microsoft Research New England, where I work with Drs.
-Mary Gray, Tarleton Gillespie, and Nancy Baym on topics such as content moderation, the future of work, and co-design of data systems for community-based organizations.
+I received my MSc in Sociology from the University of Oxford in 2021, where I was supervised by Ekaterina Hertog.
+I then spent two years as a Pre-doctoral Research Assistant for the Social Media Collective at Microsoft Research New England, where I worked with Mary Gray, Tarleton Gillespie, and Nancy Baym on topics such as content moderation, the future of work, and co-development of data systems alongside community-based organizations.